 There are also guidelines for what happens if athletes’ COVID tests return positive.
 If a team has a positivity rate of 5% or more, practice and games will be stopped for seven days until the organization and the NCAA can reassess the situation.
 Set to start on October 23rd, the season has been modified to include fewer games and teams will only play other teams within the conference to minimize spread and travel.

 To many fans this is great news, but some of the students who go to these schools have differing opinions.
-Nate Eck, a freshman at Rutgers, is currently taking only virtual classes for his first semester.
+Nate Eck, a freshmen at Rutgers, is currently taking only virtual classes for his first semester.
 He feels conflicted about the return of football, stating that “it is unfair and frustrating that [the athletes] get to go back to a campus that the majority of us aren’t allowed on currently.
 I do however enjoy watching and rooting for my school’s team so I don’t know how I feel.”
 He fears that getting all personnel and players involved in the team back together on campus might keep him virtual even longer than he originally intended to.